quiescentsam/quiescentsam.github.io/_posts/2021/2020-01-08-CDH-remove-license.md

 If DBPORT is empty, use default port 3306 for mysql, I am covering steps for Mysql and Postgres, but steps would be fairly same for other databases like oracle and MsSql as well.

-Start with backing up the dataabse
+Start with backing up the database

 ```shell
 \\For MySQL:#